fbpx

 Everyone can benefit, but space is limited.
 Those who attend would most benefit if they are emerging, new and seasoned leaders.

 The conference is specifically designed so you can choose the area of education that best suits the needs of your local.
-Some sessions are week-long and some are one to three days.
+Sessions range from one to four days.

 Please note: Registration does not include hotel reservations.